Star Awards 2014

 Star Awards 20 (also SA20, Chinese: 红星大奖 20) was a double television award ceremony which was held in Singapore.
-It is part of the annual Star Awards organised by MediaCorp for the two free-to-air channels, MediaCorp Channels 8 and U. The twentieth installment of Star Awards was broadcast live on Channel 8, on 20 and 27 April 2014.
-The first ceremony was held at the MediaCorp TV Theatre while the second ceremony was held at Suntec Singapore International Convention and Exhibition Centre.
-These ceremonies will also be broadcast on 8 International and the second ceremony on Toggle, Astro AEC (SD) and Astro Quan Jia HD (HD).
+It is part of the annual Star Awards organised by Mediacorp for the two free-to-air channels, Mediacorp Channels 8 and U. The twentieth installment of Star Awards was broadcast live on Channel 8, on 20 and 27 April 2014.
+The first ceremony was held at the Mediacorp TV Theatre while the second ceremony was held at Suntec Singapore International Convention and Exhibition Centre.
+These ceremonies were also broadcast on 8 International and the second ceremony on Toggle, Astro AEC (SD) and Astro Quan Jia HD (HD).

-As with the previous four years, viewers will be able to catch the presentation of the Professional awards (given out to backstage crew and scriptwriters) on Channel 8.
-The ceremony was aired live on April 20, while the annual Star Awards prize presentation (for performance based and popularity awards) was aired on April 27.
-A post-show was held after the awards ceremony on April 27, which was broadcast on Channel U at 10.00pm.

-The ceremony will celebrate its 20th year, hence the original title of Star Awards 2014 was renamed.
-Television drama The Dream Makers garnered 21 nominations, the most nominations in history since The Little Nyonya in 2009 (which tied the most wins with nine).
-These records would later be broken two years later, where the second season of The Dream Makers surpassed the number of nominations and wins with 26 and 12, respectively.
+The ceremony celebrated its 20th year, hence the original title of Star Awards 2014 was renamed.
+The Dream Makers won nine awards, including Best Drama Serial, in one of the biggest number of nominations at the time with 21; they were tied with The Little Nyonya in 2009, which also had nine awards.